CodeYourFuture/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Bimbola lasisi
-- Your City:
+- Your City: Manchester
-- Your Slack Name:
+- Your Slack Name: Bimbola(Bee)

 # Homework Details

-- Module:
+- Module: css/html project
-- Week:
+- Week: Week 1

 # Notes

 - What did you find easy?
+  Answer:  css
 - What did you find hard?
+ Answer: resizing and adjusting image on blog
 - What do you still not understand?
+   Answer: adding  column
 - Any other notes?
+Answer: N/A